4w4k3/BeeLogger/README.md

 Written by: * **Alisson Moretto** - [4w4k3](https://github.com/4w4k3)
 Twitter: @4w4k3Official

+TOOL DESIGNED TO GOOD PURPOSES, PENTESTS, DON'T BE A CRIMINAL !

 **Only download it here, do not trust other places.**

 ## HOW TO INSTALL: